 In order to have a successful case, you must be able to prove

-- that the accident that caused your burns was due either to the reckless or negligent actions of another, or a defective product
+- that the accident that caused your burns were due either to the reckless or negligent actions of another, or a defective product

 - that you were actually injured